Barn Lime in Chicken Coop: Safe Use, Benefits, and Expert-Backed Alternatives

 Remember that barn lime is a drying agent used to combat floor moisture, which can help reduce general odors.
 The safety distinctions are the most important part of this entire guide.

-• ALWAYS use barn/agricultural lime (calcium carbonate).
+• ALWAYS use barn/agricultural lime (calcium carbonate)

 • NEVER use hydrated/builder’s lime (calcium hydroxide).
-It is caustic and will cause chemical burns.
+It is caustic and will cause chemical burns

-• Target <25 ppm ammonia; ventilate proactively.
+• Target less than 25 ppm ammonia; ventilate proactively

-• ALWAYS remove your flock before applying any lime product.
+• ALWAYS remove your flock before applying any lime product

-• ALWAYS wear a mask, gloves, and eye protection during application.
+• ALWAYS wear a mask, gloves, and eye protection during application

-• ALWAYS cover the lime completely with a deep layer of fresh bedding.
+• ALWAYS cover the lime completely with a deep layer of fresh bedding